This week in my colour review, I share with you one of my favourite white paint colours: White Dove by Benjamin Moore.

-Despite what my husband thinks – that all whites are created equal and look the same – this is so not the case!
-When you begin to compare whites, you will start to notice how very different they all can be from one another.
+Despite what my husband thinks (that all whites are created equal and look the same) this is so not the case!
+When you begin to compare whites, you will start to notice how very different they all are from one another.

-This is why it really bothers me when contractors or kitchen companies recommend Cloud White by Benjamin Moore for a cabinetry colour, without even factoring in the counter tops, the backsplash or any other fixed elements in a space.
+This is why it really bothers me when contractors or kitchen companies recommend a cabinetry colour, without even factoring in the counter tops, the back splash or any other fixed elements in a space.
 That’s a totally backwards way of thinking!!

 Below are comparisons between White Dove and Chantilly Lace by BM.
 As you can see, the White Dove is creamier than the Chantilly Lace.
 Chantilly Lace is what I like to refer to as one of the rare ‘true whites’.

-If you prefer a white that is less stark that Chantilly Lace, but more creamy than White Dove, Benjamin Moore’s Ivory White is an alternative to consider.
+If you prefer a white that is less stark that Chantilly Lace, but more creamy than White Dove, Benjamin Moore’s Ivory White is a good alternative to consider.

 Best White Paint Colours

-You could use either of the whites above as trim colours to pair with White Dove on the walls, or you could just continue using White Dove.
+You could use either of the whites mentioned above as trim colours to pair with White Dove on the walls, or you could just continue using White Dove!

 In my Toronto clients dining room, we chose to keep the natural stain of the wood trim, as it was also the finish on their gorgeous, warm toned interior doors, as well as part of the charm and character of their home.

 HAVE YOU USED WHITE DOVE?
-DO TELL!
-COMMENT BELOW.
+COMMENT BELOW TO LET ME KNOW!

 Here you can see my large painted board Hale Navy, tucked behind a baseboard painted in White Dove.

-In my previous blog post where I reviewed Sea Salt by Sherwin Williams, I recommended White Dove as one of the nicest white trim colours to pair it with.
+In my previous blog post where I reviewed Sea Salt by Sherwin Williams, I recommended White Dove as one of the best whites to pair with it.

 If you are looking for a lighter contrast, White Dove also looks great when paired with the classic greige tone of Revere Pewter HC-172 by Benjamin Moore.